Hegseth defends Trump's firings of Pentagon leaders and says there may be more dismissals

 “Nothing about this is unprecedented," Hegseth told “Fox News Sunday” about Air Force Gen. CQ Brown Jr. being removed Friday night as chairman of the Joint Chiefs of Staff.
 “The president deserves to pick his key national security advisory team.”

-Hegseth said “there are lots of presidents who made changes” citing former commanders in chief from Franklin D. Roosevelt to George H.W.
-Bush to Barack Obama, who the defense secretary said “fired or dismissed hundreds” of military officials.
+Hegseth said “there are lots of presidents who made changes” citing former commanders in chief, including Franklin D. Roosevelt, George H.W.
+Bush and Barack Obama.
+Obama, Hegseth said, “fired or dismissed hundreds” of military officials.

-Months into his first term, Obama relieved Army Gen. David McKiernan as the commander of U.S. forces in Afghanistan.
-Trump, however, vowed while running for his second term to eradicate “woke” ideologies from the military and moving swiftly to dismiss so many top leaders means keeping a campaign promise.
+Months into his first term, Obama removed Army Gen. David McKiernan from being commander of the U.S. forces in Afghanistan.
+However, Trump, while running for his second term, vowed to eradicate “woke” ideologies from the military and to swiftly dismiss many top leaders.

-Hegeseth and Trump have made no secret about focusing on pushing aside military officers who have supported diversity, equity and inclusion in the ranks.
-The administration says its is on better fortifying a lethal fighting force.
+Hegseth and Trump have made no secret about focusing on pushing aside military officers who have supported diversity, equity and inclusion in the ranks.
+The administration says the move will better fortify a lethal fighting force.

 Brown was just the second Black general to serve as chairman.
 His 16 months in the post were consumed with the war in Ukraine and the expanded conflict in the Middle East.
 Trump in 2020 nominated Brown as Air Force's chief of staff.